datadesk/vr-interactives-three-js/README.md

 ## Other Things you may want to do
 - Load in different surface detail and texture sizes based on the device.
 - Add in collision detection
+- Call out specific points in the crater
+- Progressively load terrain and texture